marinsantiago/BOBgmms-examples/README.md

 Parallelization over multiple CPU workers is conducted via *forking* (rather than *sockets*), so it is only available on POSIX systems (e.g., macOS, Linux, Unix, BSD), not on Windows.
-On non-POSIX platforms (such as Windows), the scripts will still run, but the number of CPU workers will be automatically set to one.
+On non-POSIX platforms (such as Windows), the scripts will still run but the number of CPU workers will be automatically set to one.
 For further details, see
 [Package '`parallel`'](https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf).